rajashravan/Blok.it/README.md

 # Blok.it
-Blocks hateful comments in chrome. #HackHarassment award winner
+Blocks hateful comments in chrome
+* Winner of the #HackHarassment award by MLH

 # Usage
 Just click the link below and you're set.
 Once installed, Blok.it will always run whenever a webpage is loaded.
 Any currently open pages will have to be reloaded - you're best bet is to restart chrome once the extension in installed.